-Join Gordon Luckett for an in-depth discussion in this video User-defined properties, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video User-defined properties, part of Learning Autodesk Vault.

 - [Voiceover] Every file has its properties,…such as file type or creation date.…With Vault Professional,…you can add your own properties to the file.…Customizing these properties…will give your files the metadata required…for very powerful searches.…Vault properties can be mapped…to a property inside the file.…They can store important data about the file,…and can act as metadata to speed up searching.…We can find the properties inside the Behaviors tab.…But before we do that,…we must have our categories already set up.…Whether it's a folder category or a file category, or so on,…these should be set up prior to setting up our properties.…

 Categories are critical in Vault Professional.…We go into the Properties Definitions.…You will see a whole series of existing…system-based file properties,…such as the date or visibility and things like that.…Now, if you create a new property,…you can use it in multiple locations,…using multiple categories.…So you can have an owner, your user-defined property,…and that could be tied to anything.…

 This course concentrates on the administrative side of Vault Basic.
 Gordon Luckett shows how to install a Vault server on a central Windows Server, and install the Vault Basic client on a computer with AutoCAD.
 The server and client are used to track how AutoCAD DWG and other non-CAD files are added, searched, and checked in and out of Vault.
 Gordon also covers autoloading files to Vault, and backing up and restoring the system.
 The final chapter covers the premium features in Vault Professional, such as categories, rules, and revisions.